 The pastry circle does not have to be perfect, but if you like a nice neat circle, find something that is about 18 cm in diameter (a plate or saucepan lid might work).
 Place it on the pastry and use a small sharp knife to cut out a circle.

-Take one pastry round and place some filling into the centre.
+Take one pastry round and place some filling into the center.
 Bring the opposite sides of the pastry above the filling and pinch the pastry edges together (use the picture above for reference).

 Place in pre-heated 200°C (400°F) oven and bake for 20 min then reduce oven temp to 180°C (360°F) bake for 40 more minutes.